-Spring has sprung, and I’m so glad, because with the coming of spring, both Smithfield Fresh Pork and I agree: it’s time to “Get Grilling America”!
+Spring has sprung, and I’m so glad, because with the coming of spring, comes grilling season!
 Ribs are just about my favorite thing to grill, and I’ve come up with an easy rib recipe I’ve named Slap Yo’ Mama Ribs!
 The story behind the name – in brief – refers to that theoretical someone/something who is so good-looking to you, that you might, were it insisted upon, be willing to turn around and slap yo’ mama, just to have them. ) And while I hope none of you will never, EVER smack yo’ mama, I do hope you’ll try these easy-to-make ribs.
 I’d go so far as to say that no matter your level of expertise, you can grill great ribs.

 Anyway, when I heard that Smithfield Fresh Pork wanted me to share my tips on how I do ribs, I thought I’d take my existing recipe for Butt Rub, and use it as a Rib Rub.
 Because I was pretty sure that if you like Butt Rub, you’re going to love Rib Rub.

 I chose the St. Louis style spareribs.
 All cuts of spareribs are going to be delicious, whether regular, baby back, country style or St. Louis style, but the cut known as St. Louis style spareribs has already been trimmed of skirt meat and excess cartilage.
-Thus, their overall shape is more even – rectangular, and in terms of even cooking, that makes for less worry for the cook!
+Thus, their overall shape is more even.
+The shape is basically rectangular, and in terms of even cooking, that makes for less worry for the cook!

 I start my ribs by applying the spice rub.
 If you have 8 – 24 hours to spare, you can wrap them in plastic wrap at that point, and store them in the fridge, till you grill them later.
 The spice rub will have even more time to penetrate that way.
 I didn’t have that kind of time: I needed to grill them soon, so we applied the rub and cooked them right away, and they were great, even without giving the rub time to be drawn in deeper.

-The brown sugar in my rub – or the presence of any sugar in any spice rub or barbecue sauce – will brown and caramelize on the grill.
+The brown sugar in my rub – sugar in any spice rub or barbecue sauce – will brown and caramelize on the grill.
 Yum!!!!
-But by the same token, sugar will be the first thing to burn, too, so that’s why we used an indirect heat while the ribs were on the grill.
+However, sugar burns quickly, so that’s why we used an indirect heat while we grilled the ribs.

-In layman’s terms, what we’re really talking about here is:
+In layman’s terms, what I’m talking about doing here perhaps could be titled:

 How to Cook Pork Ribs in a low Oven in a foil packet with a Dry Rub/Tasty Spice Blend, and Finish them with Smoke on the Grill